magic-wormhole/magic-wormhole/docs/how-to-release.rst

   - change title for "Upcoming Release" to correct version, date

 -  make release
-   (this step requires having libgpgme installed, and will GPG sign the package ) then
+   (this step requires having PySequoia installed, and will OpenPGP sign the package ) then
    - push your branch to the repo!
    - make a pull request to the repo from that branch!